KaylaPl4yz/KaylaPl4yz/README.md

 ## DNI // IWC

 I dont generally have a dni list since I do hide freely, but those with **past drama**, **A bad reputation**, **Child x Any**, and basically anyone under the common dni list, dni.

+Disrespecting people with triggers?
+Immediate dni.

 As for Interacting with caution, Transformers Fans and Dandy's world fans please Iwc .
 Trolls please iwc.

 ## Fandoms